jes/notes/watchmaking.md

 [2023-09-15](20230915.md): I fitted shafts to the 2x scale escape wheel and balance wheel.

+[2023-10-13](20231013.md): I fitted shaft and pins to the pallet fork.

 **TODO: I probably want some improved staking tools.**

+Use a tapered reamer to slightly open up the hole, if the hole was drilled under-sized, which it should have been.

 Put the gear on a flat surface with a hole in the middle.